mrpeerat/mrpeerat.github.io/_pages/about.md

 Contact and Collaboration
 ======
-- I'm mostly working on SEA languages, models, and benchmarks, such as: safety in AI, encoder and decoder models, and generalization benchmarks (i.e., out-of-domain or low-resource languages).
+- I'm mostly working on SEA languages, models, and benchmarks, such as safety in AI, encoder and decoder models, and generalization benchmarks (i.e., out-of-domain or low-resource languages).
 And, if you're looking for a collaborator on these topics, feel free to contact me at peerat(at)aisingapore.org
 - AI Singapore is also looking for an intern, an engineer, or a researcher who is passionate about large language models, especially SEA LLMs.
 Feel free to contact me and attach your CV to the email as well.

 News (2025)
 ======
+1. [SEA-LION](https://arxiv.org/abs/2504.05747) got accepted to the AACL Main Conference, and it won the Best Resource Award!
-1. 1 paper got accepted to the EMNLP Main Conference (co-first author): [WangchanThaiInstruction](https://arxiv.org/pdf/2508.15239).
+2. 1 paper got accepted to the EMNLP Main Conference (co-first author): [WangchanThaiInstruction](https://arxiv.org/pdf/2508.15239).
-2. 5 papers got accepted at ACL, where 2 main, 2 findings, and 1 LLMSEC@ACL.
+3. 5 papers got accepted at ACL, where 2 main, 2 findings, and 1 LLMSEC@ACL.
-3. I just got prompted to be a Research Fellow at AI Singapore.
+4. I just got prompted to be a Research Fellow at AI Singapore.
 I will mainly focus on research in LLMs and NLP.
-4. WorldCuisines receives Best Theme Paper Award at NAACL'25!
+5. WorldCuisines receives Best Theme Paper Award at NAACL'25!
-5. I just got promoted to be an invited researcher at Chulalongkorn, where I got funded to do research and publish at top-tier conferences and journals.
+6. I just got promoted to be an invited researcher at Chulalongkorn, where I got funded to do research and publish at top-tier conferences and journals.

 News (20XX-2024)
 ======